Parents Have a Love/Hate Relationship with YouTube

 Only allow YouTube to be accessed on a public, non-portable internet-ready device, like a Chromebook or a laptop computer.

 YouTube Kids still works well for this age group.
 This is also an age group that might start using a laptop to be online, which means they could “surf” to YouTube.com.
 If this is the case, then you might choose to blacklist www.youtube.com through a filtering service like Mobicip or Covenant Eyes.

 If you don’t blacklist the site, then for a desktop or laptop, we recommend locking YouTube’s Restricted Mode.
 This will need to be done on every browser on the laptop computer, which you can see by watching this video:

-For Chromebooks: if you’re enabled Google’s Family Link services on the Chromebook, then YouTube is locked and the child can only access YouTube Kids.
+For Chromebooks: if you’re enabled Google’s Family Link services, which is decent for kids under 13, on the Chromebook, then YouTube is locked and the child can only access YouTube Kids.
 Some parents find this to be too restrictive, but a parent can simply have their own login on the Chromebook, and anytime YouTube is desired, make sure Restricted Mode is enabled (following the instructions in the video above), and the child is supervised.
 Otherwise, no YouTube for elementary kids!

 YouTube Suggestions for Middle School (ages 11-14)

 Now things are starting to get interesting.
 Your tween or early teen is constantly craving video content.
 That means parents need to work extra hard to keep it clean.